Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Chapman-Enskog Type Expansion of Relaxation System

 For vector conservation laws the stability condition can be obtained following \cite{CLD, RN1,WQX}.
-It can be shown that the solution of the relaxation system approaches exact solution of original hyperbolic partial differential equation as $\epsilon \rightarrow 0$ if sub-characteristics conditions given by equation \eqref{SCC} is satisfied.
-Following values of $\Omega$ based on the supremum eigenvalue of Jacobian matrices are chosen for Euler and shallow water equations.
+It can be shown that the solution of relaxation system approaches exact solution of original hyperbolic partial differential equation as $\epsilon \rightarrow 0$ if the sub-characteristic condition given by equation \eqref{SCC} is satisfied.
+In case of proposed SDV models, the unity value present on right hand side of the sub-characteristic condition is replaced by $\beta$.
+But, to balance stability and numerical diffusion, following values of $\Theta_{ij}$ based on the supremum eigenvalue of Jacobian matrices are chosen for Euler and shallow water equations.